osdanova/FFXProjectEditor/Readme.md

 * Windows: win-x64
 * Linux: linux-x64

-Extract the game files using an extractor such as (VBF Browser)[https://www.nexusmods.com/finalfantasy12/mods/3].
+Extract the game files using an extractor such as [VBF Browser](https://www.nexusmods.com/finalfantasy12/mods/3).

 The folder that the app uses (Needs to be loaded) is ffx_ps2/ffx/master.
 Inside this folder there are folders containing data for every region.
 Currently this tool only supports US (Both new_uspc and jppc are needed)